-As at 31 December 2016 the trade receivables of the Group before allowance included balances of two Polish counterparties in the total amount of RUB 690 million (31 December 2015: RUB 897 million).
-Management of the Group assessed the recoverability of those receivables in light of all known facts and circumstances.
-As a result, the impairment of those receivables at the reporting date amounted to RUB 589 million (31 December 2015: RUB 770 million).
-The remainder of the impairment losses at 31 December 2016 relates to several customers in Russia and Poland that had financial difficulties.
+As at 31 December 2017 the trade receivables of the Group before allowance included balances of several Polish counterparties in the total amount of RUB 1,044 million (31 December 2016: RUB 915 million).
+As at the reporting date management of the Group in light of all known facts and circumstances assesses the probability of recovery of those receivables as low.
+As a result, the impairment of those receivables at the reporting date amounted to RUB 846 million (31 December 2016: RUB 638 million).
+The remainder of the impairment losses at 31 December 2017 relates to several customers in Russia and Poland that had financial difficulties.